Maryland Federal Criminal Lawyer

 The general conspiracy statute mentioned above carries a maximum penalty of 5 years in prison; however, there are other specific conspiracy statutes in federal law that have much more serious consequences.

 Drug conspiracy, for example, carries the same penalties for agreeing to commit a drug offense as those associated with actually carrying out the crime.
 Conspiracy to manufacture, distribute, or possess with the intent to distribute a controlled substance, under 18 U.S. Code Section 846, carries the same penalties as actual manufacture, distribution, or possession with intent to distribute the CDS.
 Federal drug statutes often carry mandatory minimum sentences.
 In 2013, the average sentence for a convicted drug trafficker (pdf) in the United States was 72 months, according to the U.S. Sentencing Commission.
 A person convicted of conspiracy to commit drug trafficking would be penalized similarly.
-Remembering the government’s burden of proof is extremely high in any criminal case, an experienced Maryland federal criminal lawyer can identify the evidence against you to assure you are not wrongfully convicted or receive an unfair sentence.
+Remembering the government’s burden of proof is extremely high in any criminal case, an experienced Maryland federal criminal attorney can identify the evidence against you to assure you are not wrongfully convicted or receive an unfair sentence.

 It can be beneficial to consult with a federal criminal lawyer in Maryland who has experience handling criminal cases in federal court that involve the types of evidence often present in these cases (e.g., wiretaps).